-The agreements described below are or will be filed as exhibits to the registration statement on Form 10 of which this information statement is a part.
-The summaries of each of the agreements set forth below are qualified in their entireties by reference to the full text of the applicable agreements, which are incorporated by reference into this information statement.
+The material agreements described below are filed as exhibits to the registration statement on Form 10 of which this information statement is a part.
+The summaries set forth below of each such agreement are qualified in their entireties by reference to the full text of the applicable agreements, which are incorporated by reference into this information statement.